hphelion/documentation/migration-overview-reference.md

 To transfer files using rsync:

-1. On the 12.12 instance, launch a Terminal from the Applications -> Utilities menu.
+1. On the 12.12 instance, click `Applications` > `Utilities` to launch a terminal.

 2. Browse to the directory where the key pair (.pem) file is located.

 3. Execute the following command, to protect your key pair file:

 	`chmod 400 KEYPAIR_NAME.pem`